Absence of heating in a uniform Fermi gas created by periodic driving: Results

 \textbf{\textbf{The contact parameter of a uniform gas.}---} We now turn to a measurement of the contact parameter in the BEC-BCS crossover regime.
 This parameter is central to a set of universal thermodynamic and energetic relations \cite{Tan08b,Tan08a,Tan08,Braaten08,Zhang2009,Braaten2012}, many of which have been tested experimentally \cite{PhysRevLett.104.235301,PhysRevLett.105.070402,PhysRevLett.95.020404,Castin2009}.
 Previous works determined the value of the contact with harmonically trapped gas at different temperatures and interaction strengths \cite{PhysRevLett.104.235301,Kuhnle2011a,Lingham2016}.
 Local measurements resolved the contact of a quasi-homogeneous sample \cite{Navon07052010,Sagi2012,Hoinka2013,Sagi2015,Horikoshi2017,Laurent2017,Carcy2019}.
 Until now, the contact of a truly uniform gas was measured only at unitarity \cite{Mukherjee2019}.

 We determine the contact from the power-law tail of rf line-shapes taken with the uniform gas \cite{PhysRevLett.104.235301,Sagi2012,Shkedrov2018,Mukherjee2019}.
 In contrast to the condensate fraction experiments, where the condensate was formed after $\sim2$ms, here we observed that it takes at least $100$ms for the tail to fully develop.
 For this reason, we wait for $400$ms in the final magnetic field before measuring the rf line-shape.
 The number of atoms and temperature are similar to the condensate fraction experiments.
 The spin-rotation rf field, with $\Omega/2\pi\approx10.5$kHz, is turned on for the last $200\mathrm{ms}$.
 It is turned off $0.5$ms before we probe with a $1\mathrm{ms}$ square pulse of a second rf field, whose frequency we scan near the $\left|\uparrow\right\rangle \rightarrow |9/2,-5/2\rangle$ transition.
 The atom number in state $|9/2,-5/2\rangle$ is again detected with fluorescence imaging \cite{Shkedrov2018}.
 A typical rf lineshape is shown on a logarithmic scale in the inset of Fig.~\ref{fig:Homogenous-contact-of}.
 A universal power-law tail over two decades is clearly visible.
 To extract the contact, we work in natural Fermi units and normalize the spectrum to ${1/2}$.
 The tail is then fitted with $C/(2^{2/3}\pi^2\nu^{3/2})$ (black line in the inset), where $C$ is the contact parameter in units of $Nk_F$.
-Owing to the high sensitivity of our fluorescence detection scheme, we keep the rf power constant for all detunings, while the maximal transferred fraction is no more than $8$ percent.
+Owing to the high sensitivity of our fluorescence detection scheme, we keep the rf power constant for all detunings, while the maximal transferred fraction is no more than $8$\%.
+The systematic error in the determination of the contact due to the remaining density inhomogeneity in our realization of the flat trap is estimated by calculating the density-weighted average of a theoretical contact \cite{Palestini2010} using our calibrated model of the trap (see Appendix \ref{app:setting_EF}).
+We find that the density-averaged contact, representing our measured contact, is lower than the homogeneous contact by $5$\% in the BCS side ($1/k_Fa=-1$), and higher by $7$\% in the BEC side ($1/k_Fa=1$).
+Near unitarity, the large scattering length reduces the deviation to less than $1$\%.
+As a comparison, for harmonically trapped gas at the same average density, the systematic errors are $19$\% and $25$\% in the BCS and BEC sides, respectively.